MicrosoftDocs/Viva/Viva/insights/personal/reference/automatic-time-booking.md

 #### Duration and time of day

 Viva Insights prioritizes your preferences for length of time slots and part of day (morning or afternoon).
 For example, if you chose two hours of focus time and afternoon, Viva Insights first scans your calendar to find two-hour open slots in the afternoon.
-If it finds no two-hour open slots in the afternoon, it continues to scan your calendar to find two-hour open slots in the morning.
-If only smaller amounts of time are available, it can book focus blocks as short as 30 minutes.
+If Viva Insights finds no two-hour open slots in the afternoon, it continues to scan your calendar to find two-hour open slots in the morning.
+If only smaller amounts of time are available, Viva Insights can book focus blocks as short as 30 minutes.

 #### Do not schedule earlier than

 Viva Insights also respects the **Do not schedule focus time earlier than** setting for focus time.
-For example, if you set this to 9:00 AM, Viva Insights won't select any focus-time slots that begin earlier than 9:00 AM.
+For example, if you select 9:00 AM here, Viva Insights won't select any focus-time slots that begin earlier than 9:00 AM.

 #### Lunchtime